-You will find cherry wood not as easy to work on for carving as softer woods like butternut and white pine.
-However, many woodworkers consider it as one of the best types of wood for carving.
+Cherry wood is not as easy to work on for carving as softer woods like butternut and white pine.
+However, many experienced woodworkers consider cherry one of the best types of wood for carving.
 The reddish-brown color of the wood produces pleasing results with any sculpture made out of cherry wood.
 On drying, it may shrink considerably, but later, exhibits stability.
-However, be careful while using power tools while carving cherry wood as it tends to burn, but you’ll be safe with hand carving tools you can get excellent results.
+However, be careful while using power tools while carving cherry wood as it tends to burn, with patience and hand carving tools you can get excellent results.

 Is Cherry Wood Good for Cutting Boards?

 We consider cherry wood as one of the best types of wood for cutting boards.
 Appearance-wise, it stands out in the crowd.
 Hence, a cherry wood cutting board would make an excellent gift to a chef who is a fan of wooden cutting boards.
 On the downside, being a relatively softer wood, it chips and gets marked easily.
 But due to this same reason, a cherry wood cutting board will be kind to your sharpened knives.